ovixek/Graduation_mini_project/README.md

 ## Anti-Sleep Alarm for Drivers

-A simple yet effective Arduino-based safety system designed to detect driver drowsiness and alert them instantly through sound and vibration.
+A simple yet effective Arduino-based safety system designed to detect driver drowsiness and alert them instantly through sound and gradual speed reduction.
 This project aims to minimize road accidents caused due to fatigue by continuously monitoring eye-blink patterns using an IR sensor and triggering alerts whenever the system detects prolonged eye closure.

 # Project Overview